intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/system/source.md

 # Dataset Structure

-The following attributes are added to request message attributes at the first stage of processing the `/devices` POST request.
+The following attributes are present in the `system.source` dataset tab.

-The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.

-The dataset timestamps are stored in canonical timestamp format ('YYYY-MM-DD HH:mm:ss.SSSS') as shown in `monitoring` dataset examples.

 Attribute | Metric | Data | Constraint | Description
 --- | --- | --- | --- | ---